bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 ## Step 5: Construct the equivalent State-space model

 Finally, go back to your original equations of motion in Step 1, and rearrange them to eliminate the (intermediate) tyre and suspension forces.
 You should be able to write an equation for $\ddot{z}_b$ and another equation for $\ddot{z}_w$ which only use velocity and displacement variables.
-Now make a sensible choice of states (displacements and velocities of the two masses gives four states, which is a valid minimal set) and set the input as the road deflection, $u=zr_$.
+Now make a sensible choice of states (displacements and velocities of the two masses gives four states, which is a valid minimal set) and set the input as the road deflection, $u=z_r$.

 $$ \dot{\mathbf{x}}=A\mathbf{x}+B\mathbf{u} \nonumber $$